nimgog/PREP/src/content/emergency-kits/index.md

 ---
 title: Emergency Kits
 description: "A well-prepared emergency kit is crucial for safety during disasters.
-Learn how to assess your needs, types of emergency kits, and where to store them.
-In this section we write about not only what to do and what to have, but how to assess and plan accordingly."
+Learn to assess your needs, types of kits, and where to store them."
 date: 2024-05-18
 thumbnailImageUrl: /img/blogs/emergency-kit_thumbnail_1280x720.jpg
 published: true